Word list

 API Console key

-In most contexts, use API key instead of API Console key.
-In Apps admin APIs, however, it's okay to use API Console key to distinguish from other API keys.
+In Apps admin APIs, it's OK to use API Console key to distinguish from other API keys.

-API key; not developer key or dev key
+Not developer key or dev key.

-APIs Explorer; not API explorer or other variants
+Not API explorer or other variants.

 app

 In general, use app instead of application when referring to programs for end users, especially in the context of mobile or web software.
-In some contexts, such as enterprise software, it's OK to use application to convey a sense of greater complexity.
-Use application in standard phrases such as application programming interface.

 app bar